JalenMak6/terraform-aws-ansible/README.md

 It will deployed and provisioned via Terraform.

 After the instance is deployed, Terraform will trigger the Ansible playbook in my remote Ansible node and perform application  deploymenet.

+For my playbook, you can check out my ansible repo and that's the playbook I am running